InflammX Therapeutics, Inc.

 The therapeutic target is the pathologically open Connexin43 (Cx43) which is responsible for signaling, activation and perpetuation of the pro-inflammatory NLRP3 inflammasome - an Innate Immune System discovered in 2002

-InflammX is developing Xiflam™, a small molecule for oral administration shown to selectively inhibit the pathologically open Cx43 hemichannel protein to modulate the dysregulated inflammasome and the resulting perpetuated autoinflammation.
+InflammX is developing Xiflam™, a small molecule for oral administration shown to selectively inhibit the pathologically open Cx43 hemichannel protein to modulate the dysregulated inflammasome and the resulting perpetuated inflammation.

 The Disruptive Potential of Xiflam™

-· An orally dosed alternative to monthly injections into the back of the eye (which is the currently approved treatment for the later stages of AMD and Diabetic Retinal Disease.
+· An orally dosed alternative to monthly injections into the back of the eye, which is the currently approved treatment for the later stages of AMD.

 · There is no currently approved pharmacologic treatment for early stage disease – an enormous unmet need!

-· Orally dosed drug treats both eyes at the same time - both AMD and Diabetic Eye Disease affects both eyes.
+· Orally dosed drug treats both eyes at the same time - AMD affects both eyes.

 · An oral, rather than an intraocular treatment, removes the risk of vision loss in eyes with good vision due to the potential for infection/inflammation with injections.